-Trochear dysplasia is a condition where the trochlear groove is abnormal, usually at its upper end, at which point the groove is abnormally flat or even heaped into a 'bump'.
+Trochlear dysplasia is a condition of the knee where the trochlear groove is abnormal, usually at its upper end where it is abnormally flat or even heaped into a 'bump'.

-Instead of being convex, the trochlear at its upper end forms a concave 'bump', and the patella finds no comfortable groove into which to engage.
+Same view showing severe trochlear dysplasia.
+Instead of being convex, the trochlear at its upper end forms a concave 'bump', and the patella finds no comfortable groove with which to engage.

 Trochlear dysplasia and kneecap instability

-Trochlear dysplasia is commonly associated with an unstable patella (kneecap), and patellar dislocation.
+Trochlear dysplasia is commonly associated with an unstable patella (kneecap), and patellar subluxation or dislocation.